hu-macsy/simexpal/docs/quick_start.rst

 Dealing with Parameters and Variants of an Algorithm
 ----------------------------------------------------

-When benchmarking algorithms, it is often useful to compare different variants or parameter configurations of the same algorithm. simexpal can manage those variants without requiring you to duplicate the ``experiments`` stanza multiple times.
+When benchmarking algorithms, it is often useful to compare different variants or parameter configurations. simexpal can manage those variants without requiring you to duplicate the ``experiments`` stanza multiple times.

 As an example, imagine that you want to benchmark the running time of merge sort using different minimum block sizes, as well as